Sexual harassment: US Merit System Protection Board (USMSPB)

-From 1981 to 1987, The US Merit System Protection Board (USMSPB) created another classification system and data collection method.
-The Office of Merit Systems Review and Studies (MSPBs) created this scientific survey to measure sexual harassment in the federal workplace in response to the many questions people were posing around workplace sexual harassment.
-The survey was created after reviewing past research, cases of sexual harassment, and by working with community members, academic researchers and federal officials.
+From 1981 to 1987, the US Merit System Protection Board (USMSPB) developed another classification system and data-collection method.
+The Office of Merit Systems Review and Studies (MSPBs) created this scientific survey to measure sexual harassment in the federal workplace in response to the many questions people were posing about workplace sexual harassment.
+The survey was created after reviewing past research, cases of sexual harassment, and working with community members, academic researchers, and federal officials.
 After revisions and testing, the final survey was created.
-They tested the survey on a stratified random sample from employees in the executive branch from a different sexes, minorities, salaries, and organizations.
-The survey was conducted from May 1978 – May 1980.
+They tested the survey on a stratified random sample from employees in the executive branch from different sexes, minorities, salaries, and organizations.
+The survey was conducted from May 1978 to May 1980.
 In this model, seven harassing behaviors were classified into three levels of severity: less severe, moderately severe, and most severe.
 Examples of these levels were: less severe: unwelcome sexual remarks, suggestive looks and gestures, and deliberate touching, moderately severe: pressure for dates, pressure for sexual favors, and unwelcome letters and telephone calls, and most severe: actual or attempted rape or sexual assault.
-This data collection method requires participants to indicate if they had experienced the behavior described.
+This data collection method requires participants to indicate if they have experienced the behavior described.
 They found that 42% of women and 15% of men had experienced and reported sexual harassment in the workplace.
-They also received more details information on who was more likely to report/experience sexual harassment and what types of harassment were taking place.
-They also observed the consequences of harassment which was mostly reported as victims leaving their jobs.
-Overall, concluded that harassment in widespread, has negative consequences, and impacts a variety of victims.
-This method has been critiqued because it ignores the need for reliability and validity of its measures.
+They also received more detailed information on who was more likely to report/experience sexual harassment and what types of harassment were taking place.
+They also observed the consequences of harassment, which were mostly reported as victims leaving their jobs.
+Overall, concluded that harassment is widespread, has negative consequences, and impacts a variety of victims.
+This method has been critiqued for ignoring the need for reliability and validity in its measures.

 Uniform Crime Report (UCR)

 The Uniform Crime Report (UCR) served as the basis for reaching statistics on the prevalence of rape against women in the 1980s.
-Although this survey were useful, it was often criticized for underestimating the true prevalence of rape.
-Critics argued that one of the main issues with the UCR was that it relied on reported crimes for its reports of prevalence, but many rapes are not reported or are mishandled which skews the data.
+Although this survey was useful, it was often criticized for underestimating the true prevalence of rape.
+Critics argued that one of the main issues with the UCR was that it relied on reported crimes for its reports of prevalence, but many rapes are not reported or are mishandled, which skews the data.